C-W-Z/hdr-imaging/README.md

 StLouisArchMultExpEV+4.09.jpeg  17.02992
 ```

-Note that the `#` is just like a comment in python, we will ignore everything after `#`
+Note that the `#` is just like a comment in python, we will ignore everything after `#`.

-The input file should be a .txt file, for example `image_list.txt`
+The input file should be a .txt file, for example `image_list.txt`.

 There are some parameters:

-`ALIGN=NONE` `ALIGN=OUR` `ALIGN=CV2`, this is alignment method, OUR is our implementation of MTB, CV2 is the OpenCV implementation of MTB
+`ALIGN=NONE` `ALIGN=OUR` `ALIGN=CV2`, this is alignment method, OUR is our implementation of MTB, CV2 is the OpenCV implementation of MTB.

 if `ALIGN=OUR`, you need to determine the parameters below for our MTB implementation:

-1. `STD` is the standard image index you chosen, if the index is not valid, we will choose the middle image as standard image
+1. `STD` is the standard image index you chosen, if the index is not valid, we will choose the middle image as standard image.
-2. `DEPTH` must >= 0, this is the recursion depth for reducing image size by half and align, default is `3`
+2. `DEPTH` must >= 0, this is the recursion depth for reducing image size by half and align, default is `3`.
-3. `THRESHOLD` has 3 options: `MEDIAN` `MEAN` `MEDIAN_MEAN_AVERAGE`, this is the threshold type used in MTB, default is `MEDIAN`
+3. `THRESHOLD` has 3 options: `MEDIAN` `MEAN` `MEDIAN_MEAN_AVERAGE`, this is the threshold type used in MTB, default is `MEDIAN`.
-5. `GRAYRANGE` must >= 0, we will ignore the intensity between `THRESHOLD-GRAYRANGE` and `THRESHOLD+GRAYRANGE` when calculate the difference between 2 bit maps
+5. `GRAYRANGE` must >= 0, we will ignore the intensity between `THRESHOLD-GRAYRANGE` and `THRESHOLD+GRAYRANGE` when calculate the difference between 2 bit maps.

-`LAMBDA` is the smoothness used in Debevec method, default is 20
+`LAMBDA` is the smoothness used in Debevec method, default is 20.

 Last, we need to write the image file names and the exposure time as follow: